-Angle property of an imaginary line
+Angle property of a virtual line

 We have drafted a basic grid for our future skirt, defined waist, hips and hem level, and even redefined the upper edge of the side seam.
 We can now proceed to drafting darts.

 First, let us find the back and front corners of the side seam at the waist level.
 I simply apply half of the side dart towards back and towards front.

 The front corner of side seam lies in between W and W1, in fact, it is on an virtual line between W and W1,

 To refer to the angle of an virtual line between two points we can use property

 [w:w1].a1 is the angle between W and W1

 [w:w2].a1 is the angle between W and W2

 Let's proceed to the back dart.
 I am going to use

 pointfunction to define the position of its bottom corner against other points on the grid.
 The bottom corner of the back dart, R2, will be further to the right, than W2, and lower, than W2.
 We shall be adding both to X and Y coordinate of W2.